ho0ber/havomi/README.md

 # Havomi
 **Havomi** - **Ha**rdware **Vo**lume **Mi**xer

+### ⚠️ This project is still in the early stages.
+If you require a more stable tool, please use its predecessors, or consider one of the similar projects below. ⚠️

+## Description
 This is a rewrite of [NK2Tray](https://github.com/ho0ber/nk2tray), which is a rewrite of [nk2-audio](https://github.com/ho0ber/nk2-audio).

 For some backstory on why I am beginning yet another rewrite of the same project, here are the pros and cons of the three versions: